Why am I writing a blog? Well, there are a few reasons:

 - To raise my professional profile, get noticed by someone famous and be offered all of the money...

-I am apprehensive about putting my opinions online, sounding pretentious or like I'm writing my teenage diary, so it's been down to articles such as this that have made me take the plunge and not obsess too much about the wording.
+I am a bit apprehensive about putting my opinions online, and I am concerned that I'll or sound pretentious or like I'm writing my teenage diary.
+But articles such as this have made me take the plunge and not obsess too much about the wording.

-I have a few ideas for some initial posts; I've been working a lot with OpenID Connect and Thinktecture's Identity Server, with the latter having so little documentation for the size and popularity of the project that it would be wrong not to share my own experiences instead of just moaning about no one doing the same.
+I have a few ideas for some initial posts; I've been working a lot with OpenID Connect and Thinktecture's Identity Server, with the latter having so little documentation for the size and popularity of the project that it would be wrong of me to not share my own experiences.

 I also hope to start a part-time PhD at some point in Q3 or Q4 of this year, so hopefully this will serve as a launching platform for some of that content.